delabon/symfony-api-language-learning-assistant-using-ai/README.md

-An application to help users learn new languages through conversation practice and exercises.
+A RESTful application to help users learn new languages through conversation practice.

 - **Key Feature**: